nurih/atlas-search-indexing-compared/README.md

 ## UX Oriented

+> This assumes that you already have the MongoDB Atlas data and indecies set up (see next section).

 A web page performing search against both vector and text indecies.
 This section showcases the differences from the end-user perspective.

 Compile the React web app, resulting in artifacts in the [ux/dist directory](ux/dist).